zeroInterest/zeroInterest.github.io/_posts/money-and-the-ascent-of-bitcoin/2021-09-05-money-and-the-ascent-of-bitcoin.md

 But, according to Taleb, Bitcoin is a technology.
 Therefore, Bitcoin, like any other technology, will eventually be replaced by another.
 As a result, its terminal value will be 0.
 Consequently, Taleb argues that since its fundamental value is 0, Bitcoin will not become money.

-Nevertheless, in this argument, Taleb avoids an important point directly related to the previous subsection: Bitcoin is in the process of becoming a store of value.
+Nevertheless, in this argument, Taleb avoids two important points: (1) humans are not completely rational, and (2) Bitcoin is in the process of becoming a store of value as we saw in the previous subsection.
+Taleb's argument may have been valid at earlier stages in the development of Bitcoin's store of value function.
+Hence, an origin irrationality, i. e., the extensive acquisition of bitcoin despite a fundamental value equal to 0, has caused bitcoin to develop its function as a store of value.
 Such a fact is critical since assets that act as a store of value provide the holder with a service: the transfer of value in space and time.
 Consequently, this implies that the expected flows of bitcoin are not zero, but the implicit value of this service.

-Altogether this suggests that Taleb's argument may have been valid at earlier stages in the development of Bitcoin's store of value function.
-Hence, an origin irrationality, i. e., the extensive acquisition of bitcoin despite a fundamental value equal to 0, has caused bitcoin to develop its function as a store of value and has thus granted it a fundamental value bigger than 0.
+Therefore, Bitcoin's fundamental value should be greater than 0.